Ouranosinc/xclim/.github/CONTRIBUTING.rst

 Implement Features, Indices or Indicators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-xclim's structure makes it easy to create indices and indicator in external packages that can easily
+xclim's structure makes it easy to create and register new user-defined indices and indicators.
+Refer to the :ref:`Customizing and controlling xclim` page for more information.
-plug into its process.
-However, there is always room for new common indicators.
-In both case, please
-refer to the :ref:`Customizing and controlling xclim` page.

 Look through the GitHub issues for features.
 Anything tagged with "enhancement"
 and "help wanted" is open to whoever wants to implement it.